 Wom Airfield at Cape Wom (Wom).
 The Japanese commander of the Japanese

-18th Army, Lt General Adachi, arrived in jeeps at the southern end
+18th Army, Lt.
+General Hatazo Adachi arrived aboard a jeep at the southern end

-of the strip and moved slowly forward until they were twenty yards in
+of the runway and moved slowly forward past Australian personnel until they were twenty yards in

 front of the table at which General Robertson was seated.
 The instrument